On-Premises Snap XMP Online installation guide

 Enabling the API

-To allow programmatic access to the data held within Snap XMP Online apply the following configuration:
+To allow programmatic access to the data held within Snap Online apply the following configuration:

 Access to survey information and response data is controlled by ‘Enable RESTful API’ and access to participant information (to add, update and delete) is controlled by ‘Enable Participants’